pink-gorilla/ui-pprint-frisk/README.md

 you can fix this easily by bumping
 :compiler-options {:output-feature-set :es6} or whatever language level is appropriate :es8 is good if you have bunch of async/await code in libs

+# embed

+Run `lein embed` to see how to embed pinkie ui components in ordinary html pages.